-Rural housing interests have developed more sustainable ways to reduce RA costs, as well as ways to improve USDA's rental housing preservation process.
-Most changes in RA and preservation can be made by USDA without legislative changes by Congress, although making vouchers available for tenants in properties with expiring mortgages, or decoupling RA from USDA mortgages, does require congressional action.
-Over the next five years and beyond, RA costs will drop as USDA mortgages expire, but there will be corresponding increases in costs for alternatives such as USDA vouchers, HUD vouchers, or assistance to those who become homeless.
+Changes to reduce RA costs and to improve USDA's rental housing preservation process can be made by USDA without legislative changes by Congress.
+Making vouchers available for tenants in properties with expiring mortgages, or decoupling RA from USDA mortgages, does require congressional action.
+Over the next five years and beyond, RA costs will continue to drop as USDA mortgages expire, but there will be corresponding increases in costs for alternatives such as USDA vouchers, HUD vouchers, or assistance to those who become homeless.

-FORECAST FOR 2017
+FORECAST FOR 2019